will093/will093.github.io/_posts/2019-09-13-javascript-pure-functions.md

 Earlier we looked at a simple example of both a pure function and an impure function.
 Now lets look at a few more examples and discuss *why* they are pure or impure.

+Note that although we categorise these functions as pure or impure, it is not always clear cut as to whether a function is pure in the technical sense, based on the formal definition that we gave above.
+In JavaScript it is rather difficult to make a 'watertight' pure function, that will behave as a pure function no matter what the consumer does with it.

 ## Examples of impure functions

 There are a few common ways in which a function can be impure in JavaScript, lets take a look at each of these in turn: